DLR-RM/AugmentedAutoencoder/README.md

 ```

 ## Train an Augmented Autoencoder
-*0. Rendering Context FYI
-Please note that we use the EGL context as default to allow for both, onscreen rendering & headless rendering on a remote server.
-In order to make the EGL context work, you might need to change PyOpenGL like [here](https://github.com/mcfletch/pyopengl/issues/27)
-If this does not work for you, simply comment out os.environ["PYOPENGL_PLATFORM"] = "egl" and render onscreen

 *1. Create the training config file.
 Insert the paths to your 3D model and background images.*
 ```bash